UIDAI’s FAQs published in national dailies present a very narrow perspective on Aadhaar and still leave a lot of questions unanswered - Firstpost

 This is another questionable statement by the UIDAI, which goes on to describe Aadhaar is the most preferred identity document in India.
 The true statement is probably that, by virtue of Aadhaar being made mandatory under various notifications under Section 7 and Section 57 of the Aadhaar Act, Aadhaar is (or will soon be) the only accepted identity document in India.

 It has been pointed out several times that unlike with Aadhaar, for other identity documents such as a passport, there are actual physical verifications that take place, such as of a police visit to verify residence.
-However, none of these verifications are conducted with Aadhaar.
+However, none of these verifications is conducted with Aadhaar.
 In fact, the petitioners in Tuesday’s Aadhaar hearing questioned whether any verification was done to verify the 182 days residence requirement, or to verify whether a person was an illegal immigrant or no. The UIDAI’s only response to this was that those enrolling signed a declaration that they were so resident.
 This indicates that no further verification was done.

-In the absence of suitable verification, and coupled with the issues of biometric authentication such as probabilistic and inaccurate matching, it is therefore, unlikely that it is as trustworthy a document as the UIDAI claims.
+In the absence of suitable verification, and coupled with the issues of biometric authentication such as probabilistic and inaccurate matching, it is, therefore, unlikely that it is as trustworthy a document as the UIDAI claims.
 Further, there are also reports of fake and duplicate Aadhaar cards being issued.

 People advised to file complaints